 My father emailed out this vignette about Pearl Harbor.
 After 72-years, the event remains something of an abstraction, but I mark the occasion a bit more solemnly than most.
-Had a Japanese bomb landed a few dozen feet more to the left, I might not exist:
+Had a plane landed a few dozen feet more to the left, I might not exist:

 While it seems to be a fading historical event, December 7th will always be a very memorable day to me.
 My family was living in quarters on the base at Pearl Harbor on Dec.
 7, 1941.
 My brother (Tom) and I were pretty young, so my recollections are fuzzy and probably heavily prompted by what our parents recounted over the years.
 I remember that our building was damaged from some aircraft or piece of a plane, and it started a small fire.
 It was a 4-plex.
 We lived in the second one from the left.
 The damage was to the end unit to the right.